 Anthony Murphy

-When it comes to Cheltenham's food and drink sector, a few names pop up, but perhaps none with such national notoriety as The Beefy Boys.
+When it comes to Cheltenham's food and drink sector, a few names pop up, but perhaps none with such national and international notoriety as The Beefy Boys.

-Anthony Murphy, affectionately known as Murf, is the CEO of the independent burger franchise that has taken the culinary world by storm — with appearances on the BBC's Saturday Kitchen, and a special one-hour programme dedicated to delving behind-the-scenes of the opening of its Cheltenham restaurant with celebrity chef, Tom Kerridge in 2023.
+Anthony Murphy, affectionately known as Murf, is the CEO of the independent burger franchise that has taken the culinary world by storm — with numerous appearances on the BBC's Saturday Kitchen, a special one-hour programme with celebrity chef, Tom Kerridge and the release of The Beefy Boys cookbook.

 Sam Carter